jacopoMauro/dm552/lecture_plan.md

    Homeworks: chapter 10 exercises 2-4
 1. [13.05] Constraint Programmings (Slides + Material on the git repository)
 1. [21.05] Simulation of the peer feedback part of the exam
 1. [22.05] Martin Presentation, Questions and Answers on exam
+1. [27.05] Questions and Answers on exam
+1. [29.05] Questions and Answers

 # Topics tackled during the Haskell exercise sessions
 For each session the parentheses show what the end-goal of that session is.
 If you are behind that goal, you should practice at home!
 The curly braces show the corresponding chapters in LYH (pdf).